QSMxT/NeXtQSM/README.md

 ## Run

-Run NeXtQSM using the following command, providing an unwrapped frequency map (Hz) and brain mask as inputs in the NIfTI file format:
+Run NeXtQSM using the following command, providing an unwrapped frequency map (unitless and scaled to ppm) and brain mask as inputs in the NIfTI file format:

 ```bash
 python predict_all.py [phase_file] [mask_file] [out_file]